hunterxcobby/alx-low_level_programming/0x02-functions_nested_loops/README.md

 ## Notes

-These are the notes i personally gathered during the accomplishments of these tasks;
+These are the notes I gathered during the accomplishments of these tasks;
+**NOTE**: Sorry, This section is still in progress and will be updated as time goes on.

 ## Installation